 The Interfaith Center for Peace and Justice is a non-profit organization that seeks to nurture dialogue on peace, social justice and environmental balance and to enrich our community by inspiring individuals to work nonviolently toward the realization of those values in human society.
 The Center is not only an educational institution but also a catalyst for action and a source of support for individuals and groups responding to community needs and to threats which may arise to just and peaceful community life.
 Committed to advancing the well-being of all, we act non-violently, with respect for truth and one another as our guiding values.

-All ICPJ members are invited to attend our board meetings, held on the first Tuesday of each month, at 7:00 pm at the Gettysburg Lutheran Seminary.
+All ICPJ members are invited to attend the Center’s board meetings, held on the first Tuesday of each month, at 7:00 pm at the United Lutheran Seminary in Gettysburg.

 ICPJ organizes the following events and activities, among others, each year:

-- Adams County Heritage Festival: A celebration of ethnic music, food, and crafts that reflects the multicultural atmosphere of Adams County, Pennsylvania.
+- Adams County Heritage Festival: Co-sponsored with the YWCA Gettysburg and Adams County, this is a celebration of ethnic music, food, and crafts that reflects the multicultural atmosphere of Adams County, Pennsylvania.

-- Peace Camp: A week-long full-day camp in the summer for children from ages 6-12.
+- Peace Camp: A week-long full-day camp each June for children from ages 6-12.
 Activities include presentations, games, projects promoting non-violent conflict resolution, inter-cultural understanding, and environmental balance.

 - “Let It Begin With Me”: A conference on peace organized biannually around topics related to peace and social justice.